InfiniteDevices/blog.infinimesh.io/_drafts/2019-03-31-infinimesh-with-mqtt-box-on-windows-10.markdown

 6. Download and install MQTTBox from: <a href="https://www.microsoft.com/en-us/p/mqttbox/9nblggh55jzg" target="_blank">Windows App Store</a>

 #### Create your first device
-Lets now play with our new toy, the preparation was long enough!
+Let's now play with our new toy, the preparation was long enough!

 As usual, before we can send data from our device we need to register them.
-Thats typically happen at an ODM (Original Design Manufacturer), but since we play with our toys we do that:
+That typically happens at an ODM (Original Design Manufacturer), but since we play with our own toys we do that on our own, too:
 ```
 inf device create raspi-test1 --cert-file PATH/TO/YOUR/CERTIFICATE/my-first-device.crt -n <YOUR USERNAME>
 ```
-as example:
+For example:
 ```
 inf device create infinimesh-QA --cert-file /mnt/c/users/QA/tests/certificates/qa-test159.crt -n infinmesh-qa
 ```